Novimatrem/textadv.sh/README.md

 Run the following commands inside of Git Bash in order to download and start the game.

-Required dependencies are: Git Bash (https://github.com/git-for-windows/git/releases), and Microsoft's modern 'Windows Terminal' (from the Microsoft Store).
+Required dependencies are: Git Bash (https://github.com/git-for-windows/git/releases), and Microsoft's modern 'Windows Terminal' (from the Microsoft Store, unless you are using LTSC, where the game has a launcher to download that Terminal for you.

 ```git clone https://gitlab.com/Novimatrem/textadv.sh```

 ```cd textadv.sh```

 ```cmd "/C run-win-zoey.bat"```

 (OR if you are on LTSC, this command instead:)

 ```cmd "/C run-win-LTSC-enterprise.bat"```

 # how to (linux)